jamii/zest/design.md

 [error: 'oh no!']
 ```

+If a post-fix argument is a function with no arguments, then the `()` can be omitted:

+TODO example requires mutation

 Functions can only be referenced as the head of an argument call or the argument to a function call.